xwipeoutx/hololens-workshop/3-richer-experience/2-spatial-sound.md

 ## Goals

-* Make the bees buzz
+* Make the bees buzz, according to relative position to user

 ## 5. Let's have some sound